4 Ways to Disable Knox on a Samsung Galaxy

 2. Uninstall Knox on Rooted Samsung Galaxy

 If you’ve already rooted your device.
 You’re having an advantage and can easily go through this method to easily get rid of it using an Android app called Titanium Backup.
-You can also use the Explorer app for the same purpose and the procedure is same.
+You can also use the Explorer app for the same purpose and the procedure is the same.

 Here are the steps to follow: